 How is your Knee Pain Diagnosed?

 It’s not necessary to see your GP to gain a knee pain diagnosis.
-A Manual therapist (London Osteopath, physiotherapists or chiropractors) are able to diagnose knee pain more specifically.
+A Manual therapist, a London Osteopath, physiotherapists or chiropractors) are able to diagnose knee pain more specifically.
 They will take a full case history, perform a physical examination with testing, explain what is going on so you understand the cause of your pains.
 After that proceed with treatment if appropriate.

 Why Can’t I Bend my Knee?